Cinnamon and Kale

 • 1 teaspoon Marmite or use 1 tablespoon Worcestershire sauce

-• 1 tablespoon fresh thyme leaves see notes above
+• 1 tablespoon fresh thyme leaves or 1 teaspoon dried thyme

 • 200 g red lentils